Who We Are

 Our vision is to be a national community of reconciliation and restoration to prisoners, ex-prisoners, their families and victims using a faith-based approach to transformation based on the life and teachings of Jesus Christ.

-Our mission is to prepare and mobilize the Canadian Christian community in response to the issue of crime and the restoration of offenders.
+Our mission is to prepare and mobilize the Canadian Christian community in response to the issue of crime and the restoration of prisoners.

 Finding himself in prison after holding a prominent political role, Chuck Colson experienced the transformation that only the Gospel can provide.
 He says, “I found myself increasingly drawn to the idea that God had put me in prison for a purpose and that I should do something for those I had left behind”.
 From there, an important and life- changing ministry was born.